Rita Wilson: Personal life

 Wilson married actor Tom Hanks in 1988.
 Hanks already had two children from a previous marriage, Colin and Elizabeth Hanks.
 She has two sons with Hanks, Chet and Truman.
 Wilson has three grandchildren.

 She is a member of the Greek Orthodox Church.

 Activism

 In 2015, Wilson signed an open letter from the ONE Campaign.
-The letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, then heads of G7 and the African Union, respectively, urging them to focus on women in their work against poverty and inequality.
+The letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, then heads of the G7 and the African Union, respectively, urging them to focus on women in their work against poverty and inequality.

+Wilson endorsed Senator John Edwards in the 2004 Democratic Party presidential primaries.

 Philanthropy

 For over 20 years, Wilson and her husband, Tom Hanks, have been honorary co-chairs (along with Steven Spielberg and Kate Capshaw) of the Women's Cancer Research Fund (WCRF), specializing in raising money for women's cancers.
 In 2016, WCRF joined forces with Evelyn Lauder's Breast Cancer Research Foundation.
 Wilson contributed to the Moffitt Cancer Center by donating "True Hearts" jewelry made of sterling silver and 14k gold.

 Wilson has credited Rosie O'Donnell as inspiration for her charitable work, particularly with cancer and children's charities.
 She and her husband have long supported the Shakespeare Center of Los Angeles, starting in 1989 when Wilson appeared as Celia in a production of As You Like It.
 Their annual Simply Shakespeare event raises funds to support programs for underprivileged youth.
 Musicians at the fundraiser have included Paul McCartney, Paul Simon, Jackson Browne, Faith Hill, Tim McGraw, Ben Harper, and Reba McEntire.

 In 2018, Wilson and Hanks were honored with USC Shoah Foundation's Ambassadors For Humanity award in recognition of their "longstanding commitment to humanitarian causes and support of veterans".
 The couple also contribute to other charities including AIDS Project Los Angeles.

 In 2019, Wilson, her husband, and their children, were granted Greek citizenship by honorary naturalization by President Prokopis Pavlopoulos, in recognition of their support of those affected by the 2018 Mati fire.